bhanu-gupta/bubble-pop/Readme.md

         * Write game logic for level 2 and 3

     * Day 5
-        * Add sound for popping of bubbles
-        * Add a control to mute the music
+        * Check if all pieces of the game are working together and resolve if there are any issues

 * Bonus Features

+    * Hear sound on popping of bubbles
+    * Mute the sound
     * Show a nice HTML Canvas as a backdrop in the board matching the theme of the game
     * Different sound effects for popping bubble and rescuing a monkey
     * Add more levels to the game